ahmedwaleedmalik/docs/content/kubermatic/v2.20/architecture/support_policy/provider_support_matrix/vSphere/vSphere.en.md

 In KKP *Datastores* are used for two purposes:
 - Storing the VMs files for the worker nodes of vSphere user clusters.
 - Generating the vSphere cloud provider storage configuration for user clusters.
-    In particular to provide the `dafault-datastore` value, that is the default datastore for dynamic volume provisioning.
+    In particular to provide the `default-datastore` value, that is the default datastore for dynamic volume provisioning.

 *Datastore Clusters* can only be used for the first purpose as it cannot be